 Since our launch in 2014, our mission at monday.com has been to make work easier, simpler, faster, and more intuitive.

-That mission doesn’t just apply to the over 127,000 companies we are proud to count as customers.
+That mission doesn’t just apply to the over 152k+ customers we’re proud to work with.
 It also applies to our own culture and way of life at monday.com.
 We put a lot of focus on developing the kind of workplace where employees can do their best work and enjoy their time at the office (even if it’s their home office).

-We’re thrilled and honored to be recognized on this front and named by Fortune as a Best Place to Work for Millenials, a Best Place to Work New York, and on their list of Best Small to Medium Workplaces.
+We’re thrilled and honored to be recognized on this front and named by Inc as one a Best Workplace for 2022, a Fast Company World Changing Ideas finalist for our work in Eswatini, and one of Fortune’s 2022 Best Workplaces NYC .
 On top of that, we were certified by Great Place to Work as, well, a great place to work.

-We’re also humbled to be named in Crain’s 2021 Best Places to Work New York and to receive Built In’s 2021 Moxie Award.
-And, as we announced in June, 2021 is the year monday.com became a publicly-traded company, in large part thanks to our incredible employees who helped make it all possible.
+Last year, we were named in Crain’s 2021 Best Places to Work New York and received Built In’s 2021 Moxie Award.
+And, as we announced a year ago last June, 2021 is the year monday.com became a publicly-traded company, in large part thanks to our incredible employees who helped make it all possible.